raymondji/commitstack/README.md

     updateRefs = true
 ```

-`qstack` makes significant use of renaming local branches, so `default = upstream` avoids errors when you try to re-push after renaming a local branch.
+`git-stacked` makes significant use of renaming local branches, so `default = upstream` avoids errors when you try to re-push after renaming a local branch.

 `updateRefs = true` means that rebasing will automatically update refs, without having to specify `--update-refs`.